 Python IN operator:

-The IN operator will return the value as true if the substring will be present inside the string object.
+The IN operator will return the value as valid if the substring will be present inside the string object.
 If not, the IN operator will return false.
 The program below will illustrate the use of IN operator.

 x_string="Welcome to Developer Helps" substring_1="Helps" substring_2="Name" print("Check if "+x_string+" contains "+substring_1+":") print(substring_1 in x_string) print("Check if "+x_string+" contains "+substring_2+":") print(substring_2 in x_string)